 Moto G50 mobile was launched on 26th March 2021.
 The phone comes with a 6.50-inch touchscreen display with a resolution of 720x1600 pixels at a pixel density of 269 pixels per inch (ppi) and an aspect ratio of 21:9.
 Moto G50 is powered by an octa-core Qualcomm Snapdragon processor that features 1 core clocked at 3.2GHz, 3 cores clocked at 2.4GHz and 4 cores clocked at 1.8GHz.
 It comes with 4GB of RAM.
 The Moto G50 runs Android 11 and is powered by a 5000mAh battery.
 The Moto G50 supports proprietary fast charging.

-As far as the cameras are concerned, the Moto G50 on the rear packs a 48-megapixel primary camera with an f/1.7 aperture; a 5-megapixel camera with an f/2.4 aperture, and a 2-megapixel camera with an f/2.4 aperture.
+As far as the cameras are concerned, the Moto G50 on the rear packs a triple camera setup featuring a 48-megapixel primary camera with an f/1.7 aperture; a 5-megapixel camera with an f/2.4 aperture, and a 2-megapixel camera with an f/2.4 aperture.
 The rear camera setup has phase detection autofocus.
-It sports a 13-megapixel camera on the front for selfies with an f/2.2 aperture.
+It has a single front camera setup for selfies, featuring a 13-megapixel sensor with an f/2.2 aperture.

 Connectivity options on the Moto G50 include Wi-Fi 802.11 a/b/g/n/ac/Yes, GPS, Bluetooth v5.00, NFC, USB Type-C, 3G, and 4G (with support for Band 40 used by some LTE networks in India).
 Sensors on the phone include accelerometer, ambient light sensor, compass/ magnetometer, gyroscope, proximity sensor, and fingerprint sensor.
 The Moto G50 supports face unlock.